 "SEC.
 402. VALIDITY AND ENFORCEABILITY.

-"(a) In General.-Notwithstanding any other provision of this title, no predispute arbitration agreement shall be valid or enforceable if it requires arbitration of a sex discrimination dispute.
+"(a) In General.-Except as provided in subsection (b)(2), and notwithstanding any other provision of this title, no predispute arbitration agreement shall be valid or enforceable if it requires arbitration of a sex discrimination dispute.

 "(b) Applicability.-